 ARCADIS has prepared this work plan on behalf of CSX Transportation, Inc. (CSXT) to propose investigation activities to delineate the horizontal and vertical extent of liquid phase hydrocarbons (LPH) in the subsurface in the area east of the former roundhouse (Figure 1).
 The first occurrence of LPH in two site monitoring wells (CSXT MW-39 and CSXT MW-70) was reported in the first quarter of 2013.
 LPH have not been previously observed in CSXT MW-39 since it was installed in November 2007.
 LPH was also not observed in CSXT MW-70, which was installed on January 9, 2013, the first time it was gauged on January 11, 2013.
 Table 1 summarizes the observation of LPH at these well locations.
 LPH thicknesses measured at CSXT MW-39 and CSXT MW-70 in January, February, March and April 2013 were less than 0.10 feet.
-However, LPH has not been observed in CSXT MW-39 since April 11, 2013, and has not been observed in CSXT MW-70 since April 26, 2013.
+LPH has not been observed in CSXT MW-39 since April 11, 2013, but has been observed in CSXT MW-70 (up to 0.29 ft thickness) in September 2013.

 The occurrence of LPH in both wells was reported to the MDE and LPH was removed using an absorbent sock.
 The LPH observed in these wells was pink or red, consistent with the coloration seen in off-road diesel fuel.
 The coloration and location of this LPH relative to LPH historically observed at the Site indicates a source unrelated to the historical diesel releases that have been the focus of previous Site investigations.
-A possible source of the LPH detected at CSXT MW-39 and CSXT MW-70 has not been identified during preliminary assessment activities, including interviews with CSXT personnel, review of MDE records for properties in the vicinity www.arcadis-us.com

-ARCADIS U.S., Inc. 1114 Benfield Boulevard Suite A Millersville Maryland 21108 Tel 410 987 0032 Fax 410 987 4392
+Possible sources of the LPH detected at CSXT MW-39 and CSXT MW-70 have been investigated during preliminary assessment activities, including interviews with CSXT personnel, review of MDE records for properties in the vicinity ARCADIS U.S., Inc. 1114 Benfield Boulevard Suite A Millersville Maryland 21108 Tel 410 987 0032 Fax 410 987 4392 www.arcadis-us.com